philbowles/h4plugins/README.md

 * [ESP32 AsyncUDP Library](https://github.com/espressif/arduino-esp32/tree/master/libraries/AsyncUDP)
 * [ESP32 AsyncTCP Library](https://github.com/me-no-dev/AsyncTCP)

-Depending on what target you are compiling for
+Depending on what target you are compiling for (if both, then downlaod all libraries above)
 And:

 * [ESPAsyncWebServer](https://github.com/philbowles/ESPAsyncWebServer) * See note